 Welcome to Coffee Talk!
 Let’s start off the day by discussing whatever is on your (nerd chic) mind.
 Every morning I’ll kick off a discussion and I’m counting on you to participate in it.
 If you’re not feelin’ my topic, feel free to start a chat with your fellow readers and see where it takes you.
-Whether you’re talking about videogames, the rolling camera bag of your dreams, Amir Khan’s drubbing of Zab Judah, or the passing of Amy Winehouse, Coffee Talk is the place to do it.
+Whether you’re talking about videogames, your picks for today’s NFL games, New Moon mania, or the old Fender vs. Gibson debate, Coffee Talk is the place to do it.

 I wanted to use today’s Coffee Talk to give each and every one of you a big Thanksgiving thank you for visiting RPad.tv.
 October was a really difficult month for me.
 I lost my job, a dear friend passed away, I couldn’t get the knee surgery I was planning to have, and there were several days where I struggled to walk around my small apartment.
 You guys and gals were a huge part of helping me make it through the month.
 “Seeing” you in the comments section every day helped me stay positive and happy.
 You’re awesome and I thank you for being part of my everyday online life.

 Now I have to geek it up a bit so things aren’t too sappy.
 You peeps are my Green Lantern Corps to my Blue Lantern.
 My blue power ring can do a great many things, but only if there are Green Lanterns close by.
 Hope (Blue Lanterns) needs will (Green Lanterns).
 Ha!
 Is that sufficiently nerdy?